-After connecting to your sensor, you can quickly visualize the point cloud through either Ouster Studio or with our sample drivers.
-Both Ouster Studio and our sample drivers are available for Linux, Mac, and Windows.
+After connecting to your sensor, you can quickly visualize the point cloud using Ouster Python SDK or using Ouster Studio .
+Both Ouster Python SDK and Ouster Studio are available for Linux, Mac, and Windows.
 Please visit Ouster Resources for the latest tools to visualize your sensor output.